Court to hear bail pleas of Comedian Bharti Singh, husband Harsh today

-Mumbai, Nov 23: A Mumbai court on Sunday remanded comedian Bharti Singh and her husband Harsh Limbachiya, to judicial custody till December 4.
+Mumbai, Nov 23: A Mumbai court is likely to hear the bail pleas of comedian Bharti Singh and her husband Harsh Limbachiya on Monday, a day after they were remanded to judicial custody till December 4.
 The couple filed bail pleas through advocate Ayaz Khan soon after being remanded to judicial custody.

-The court will hear their bail pleas on Monday.\
+However, it may get postponed as the Narcotics Control Bureau will also file its replies on the bail pleas.
+"As I am busy with other cases today, we will request for some other date of argument," Special public prosecutor Atul Sarpande said to ANI.

 The NCB arrested Singh on Saturday and her husband early on Sunday following seizure of ganja (cannabis) from their house in suburban Andheri.
 The couple was produced before a magistrate court in Mumbai on Sunday afternoon.
 "The court has remanded both the accused to judicial custody till December 4," NCB prosecutor Atul Sarpande told PTI.